openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    deployed.

 #.
 Resource pool MoRef ID -- resource pool for NSX Edge nodes deployment.
+   Setting change on deployed cluster affects only new Edges.

 #.
 Datastore MoRef ID -- datastore for NSX Edge nodes.
+Change of datastore
+   setting on deployed cluster affects only new Edges.

 #.
 External portgroup MoRef ID -- portgroup through which NSX Edge nodes get
    connectivity with physical network.